Montana Elk Hunting: The Complete Guide

 Can non-residents buy a general elk tag in Montana?

-Yes, but not over the counter in the same way as Colorado.
-Nonresidents purchase a Big Game Combo license ($913) that includes deer and elk.
-These are capped annually, and the combo typically sells out.
-Buy early — January isn’t too soon.
-The combo gives you general-season access across most of the state.
+Yes, but not over the counter the way Colorado works.
+Nonresidents purchase a Big Game Combo license ($913) that covers deer and elk.
+Montana sets an annual cap on these combos, they sell out fast, and January isn’t too early to buy.
+Grab one and you get general-season access across most of the state.

-How does Montana’s bonus point squared system work?
+How does Montana’s weighted bonus point system work?

 What are the best general-tag elk areas in Montana?

 Southwest Montana (Region 3) around the Gravelly, Madison, and Tobacco Root ranges offers the best mix of elk density, public land access, and manageable terrain for general-tag hunting.
-Eastern Montana (Region 7) is underrated — lower pressure, good elk numbers, and strong Block Management access to private land.
+Most out-of-staters skip Region 7 entirely — big mistake.
+Eastern Montana carries solid elk numbers, light pressure, and strong Block Management access to private land that most hunters never touch.

 When is the best time to hunt elk in Montana?